 Genomics company opens new data centre in mainland China

-BlueBee has established a data centre in mainland China in order to aid expansion of global coverage for its genomics data platform.
+BlueBee has established a data center in mainland China in order to aid expansion of global coverage for its genomics data platform.

 The global bioinformatics solutions provider has extended data operations in compliance with The Chinese Ministry of Health and Technology.